idso-fa1-pathology/slide-deid/README.md

 ### Notes
 - **Supported scanners:** Leica AT2, Leica GT450, and Motic.
 - **De‑identification:** Performed directly on the raw slide—be sure a backup copy is retained.

+### ToDo
+- When selecting folders, sorting slides based on their names
+- Remove "All complete" message box when selecting one svs slide